-We have produced 100’s of academic textbooks covering a variety of subjects including strength and conditioning, physiotherapy, management, physiology, psychology, biomechanics and much more.
+We have produced 100’s of academic textbooks covering a variety of subjects including strength and conditioning, physiotherapy, management, physiology, psychology, biomechanics and many more.

 Essentials of Strength Training and Conditioning, 4th Edition is the gold standard of all S&C books and finds itself at the top of our list.
 Developed by the National Strength and Conditioning Association (NSCA), Greg Haff PhD, CSCS,*D, FNSCA and N. Travis Triplett, PhD, CSCS,*D, FNSCA.
 These are some of the biggest names in strength and conditioning.
 This book is adopted by universities all over the globe and is one of our best selling books of all time.
 If you are an aspiring S&C coach this book is essential (as the title suggests).
 This book is also highly recommended for anyone who works with athletes or clients in a fitness environment.

 This comprehensive resource was created by 30 expert contributors in the field and edited by Greg Haff and Travis Triplett.
 Haff is the president of the National Strength and Conditioning Association (NSCA) and a senior associate editor for the Journal of Strength and Conditioning Research.
 He has fantastic experience working with elite athletes including the US and Australian weightlifting team and elite athletes from a variety of sports including Rugby, AFL, NFL and Basketball.
 He has won numerous awards for his work including United Kingdom Strength and Conditioning Association (UKSCA) Strength and Conditioning Coach of the Year and a William J. Kraemer Outstanding Sport Scientist Award.
 Triplett is another winner of the NSCA William J. Kraemer Outstanding Sport Scientist award.
 She has served on two panels for NASA, one for developing resistance exercise countermeasures to microgravity environments for the International Space Station and was a sports physiology research assistant at the U.S. Olympic Training Center.
 Dr Triplett is currently a senior associate editor for the Journal of Strength and Conditioning Research and is a certified strength and conditioning specialist with distinction as well as a USA Weightlifting club coach